<% Response.write "Updated On " & now-2 %>

-(And Why Not Use Microsoft Access Database for Your Business)
+(And Why Not Use Access Software for Your Business)

-development system for your needs?
-This discussion will help you identify the pros and cons
+system for your needs?
+This discussion will help you identify the pros and

 The following list provides answers to the question - why use Microsoft Access for consideration for your company's database